The Auto feature optimizes measurement data by applying the following tools in the specified order:

 Automatically correcting multiple data sets:

 Average multiple files (in instances of multiple files with the same amount of patches, or multiple prints of the same chart) or if redundancies, correction and smoothing shall be applied.
 This leads to optimized measurement data leaving the characteristics of the print closest to the original which provides better profiles in the end.
-The screenshot below shows the settings the Automatic feature uses.
+The screenshots show the settings the Automatic feature uses.

 Flexographic measurement data: ColorLogic recommends manually optimizing and smoothing the data.
 This avoids the bump curve being smoothed or changed in Flexographic data.